 Million Dollar Lottery Lessons

-As I read this, I immediately saw all kinds of possibilities for million dollar lottery lessons.
-There are loads of obvious math lesson ideas, but I can also see many opportunities for literacy lessons as well.
+As I read this, I immediately saw all kinds of possibilities for lessons about winning a million dollars.
+There are loads of obvious math lesson ideas, but I can also think of many literacy lessons as well.
 Here are a few quick thoughts about where you could go with this topic.
 Please share your ideas, too!